· 6 min read Posted by Kevin Galligan

 Run the same GitPortal push command again:

-gitportal push library -b mykmpchanges
+gitportal push -b mykmpchanges

 This call will push any local KMP changes you might have made.